ry-v1/Notes/Apache Iceberg The Definitive Guide/Apache Iceberg The Definitive Guide.md

         - Determine the number of files and records in the same partition within the Iceberg table to make sure it matches

         - Just repeat these steps until all the partitions have been added.
 Then you can move all read and write operations to the Apache Iceberg table

+    - Four-Phase Shadow Migration Plan
+        - Phase 1: Write to the old system, read from the old system
+            - Initially, keep writing data to your existing system while setting up Iceberg tables.
+This phase allows you to establish Iceberg infrastructure without affecting ongoing operations.
+However, you won't benefit from Iceberg's features yet.
+You should also make sure to write all historical data from the old table to the new Iceberg table before you begin writing new data to Iceberg in Phase 2.
+        - Phase 2: Write to the old and new systems, read from the old system
+            - In this phase, duplicate data is written to both the old and new systems.
+This redundancy ensures data consistency but increases storage costs.
+        - Phase 3: Write to the old and new systems, read from the new system
+            - Once you are confident in the new Iceberg setup, switch your read operations to use the new Iceberg tables.
+Ensure that data consistency is maintained between both systems during this transition.
+        - Phase 4: Write to the new system, read from the new system
+            - Gradually phase out the old system and start writing data exclusively to the new Iceberg tables.
+Monitor the transition carefully to catch any potential issues.